-My latest Stitch Fix box arrived the same day I arrived home from my latest trip to NYC.
-It’s been awhile since my last fix (and it was a bit of a flop), so I was excited to see what my stylist chose to send me this time around.
+My latest Stitch Fix box arrived the day before my birthday last week.
+Woohoo birthday fix!
+It’s been awhile since my last fix in October (and it was pretty decent), so I was excited to see what my stylist chose to send me this time around.

 For those unfamiliar with Stitch Fix, it is an online personal styling service.
 When you sign up, you fill out a detailed profile about your sizing, cost, and style preferences.
 For $20, your stylist selects 5 items to send to you.
 If you like them, you can purchase the items.
 Your $20 styling fee can be applied towards the cost of the items you buy.
 You can keep all, none, or some of the items (if you purchase all 5 items, you get 25% off your order).
 You don’t have to commit to a monthly subscription — you can schedule one-off boxes whenever you feel like it!
 I have also found that curating my style Pinterest board has really helped guide my stylists towards what I like.

 For this fix, I asked my stylist for travel-friendly items to refresh my summer wardrobe.
 I also specifically requested no shoes (I’m particular about my shoes and perfectly capable of picking them out on my own).